oferpr/acousynth/README.md

 # acoustic-synth
 # Real-Time Electro-Acoustic Synthesizer

-**Platform:** Raspberry Pi Pico (RP2040) | **Language:** C++
 ## Overview
 Acousynth Live is a closed-loop embedded system designed to create self-sustaining acoustic textures.
 Unlike a traditional synthesizer that runs on a timer, this system listens to the physical vibrations of a string instrument (via Coil pickups), analyzes the spectral content in real-time, and generates a corresponding additive synthesis signal to drive the instrument's body back into resonance.

-The project demonstrates the implementation of deterministic, low-latency signal chains on a dual-core microcontroller, combines analog acoustics and digital signal processing.
+Low-latency signal chains on a Raspberry Pi Pico, combines analog acoustics and digital signal processing.

 ### Capabilities
 * **Zero-Copy Latency:** Utilizes RP2040 DMA (Direct Memory Access) to move audio data between ADC, RAM, and I2S interfaces without CPU intervention.